Chân Không: Order of Interbeing

-Declaration of Religious Leaders Against Modern day slavery
+Declaration of Religious Leaders Against Modern Slavery

-In 2014, for the first time in history major Anglican, Catholic, and Orthodox Christian leaders, as well as Jewish, Muslim, Hindu, and Buddhist leaders (including Chân Không, representing Thích Nhất Hạnh), met to sign a shared commitment against modern-day slavery; the declaration they signed calls for the elimination of slavery and human trafficking by the year 2020.
+In 2014, for the first time in history major Anglican, Catholic, and Orthodox Christian leaders, as well as Jewish, Muslim, Hindu, and Buddhist leaders (including Chân Không, representing Thích Nhất Hạnh), met to sign a shared commitment against modern-day slavery; the declaration they signed calls for the elimination of slavery and human trafficking by 2020.

 Autobiography

 Chân Không wrote her autobiography, Learning True Love: How I Learned & Practiced Social Change in Vietnam in 1993.